 Another notable aversion is in the first Parasite Eve game; when Aya Brea, a rookie cop, reports of the incident that happens at the opera house in the opening cutscene (everybody other than her spontaneously combusts), an investigation by all the cops goes down.
 And when the Big Bad sends in an ooze monster that attacks the city, all of Manhattan gets evacuated.
 Aya's partner also stores whatever items she doesn't need at the moment.

-Pokémon.
-Good gravy, where to begin?
-There are criminal bases that are in plain sight, in the middle of town in broad daylight with police all around, doing nothing.
-They are letting 10 year olds sprint into a crime zone, and somehow they do a better job than the cops.
+Over the games, there are criminal bases that are in plain sight, in the middle of town in broad daylight with police all around, doing nothing.
+They are letting 11 year olds sprint into a crime zone, and somehow they do a better job than the cops.
 A blatant example of this trope.

-In Pokemon GSC, police officers are rare trainers who are only fought at night, as they will spot the player and assume he or she is a criminal, then unleashes his Growlithe.
+In Pokémon Gold and Silver, police officers are rare trainers who are only fought at night, as they will spot the player and assume he or she is a criminal, then unleashes his Growlithe.
 It is only after the child beats his Growlithe to death over the course of a 5-minute battle that the officer realizes you're a child.
-Let's not get in to what would happen if the child weren't a Pokemon trainer.
+And then there's the remakes; after your rival steals one of the starters at the beginning of the game, upon your return, the policeman flat out mistakes you for the one who stole the starter, only for Lyra/Ethan to enter and tell the policeman that you are innocent and explains the details of the real thief, your rival.

-Even Deputy Sherles would facepalm at the disgrace of the Eternia Jenny depicted much higher on this page.
-Then again, he isn't much better; only Interpol's Looker and the Ranger Corps have had any success at snuffing out crime without having to resort to an external prepubescent battle prodigy, and yet neither of them dare to think about Orre at all.
-Sherles and Officer Johnson both patrol Pyrite Town and yet are unable to make a lasting dent in the horde of hoods that inhabit that town, much less the rest of the region.
+In Colosseum, Sherles and Officer Johnson both patrol Pyrite Town and yet are unable to make a lasting dent in the horde of hoods that inhabit that town, much less the rest of the Orre region.

 Looker plays with this trope a bit.
 In Platinum, he's fairly useless against Team Galactic for most of the game, either showing up too late or being there but letting the player character do most of the work, until the very end of the game where he manages to arrest Charon with his Croagunk.
 Then in Black and White, although he does arrest the stray Plasma sages, he still lets the player do all the work of tracking the sages down in the first place.
 And in X and Y, he is there to investigate the doctor helping Lysandre and the mysterious Poke Ball thief, but the player actually does most of the work again.
 Perhaps somewhat justified this time, as he has no Pokemon of his own since his Croagunk was killed.